iulianmironica/KLogger/README.markdown

 ## About

-This class is an improved version of KLogger.
+This class is an improved version of KLogger which I use in my projects and I maintain.
 (KLogger is an easy-to-use [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compliant logging class for PHP).